How to Make Moong (Green Gram) and Kale Chane (Black Gram) Sprouts

-- Raw foods contain ample amount of oxygen, which is valuable for your body.
+- Raw foods contain ample amount of oxygen, which is valuable for our body.

-- It is essential to include roughage in your daily diet, and this provides a good source.
+- It is essential to include roughage in our daily diet, and the sprouts are a good source.

 - The sprouts also have good amount of B group of vitamins and vitamin C.

 - It is also helpful to women, with the onset of Menopause, as it eases symptoms like hot flushes.